TosbackCgusBridge-Bot/CGUs-versions/Directv/Privacy Policy.md

-JavaScript is disabled in your browser.
+Privacy Policy JavaScript is disabled in your browser.
 We recommend that you enable JavaScript to optimize your experience on DIRECTV.com.
 Learn More

-*   PXDTPW08A
+*   PXDTPW03D
-*   2967920015
+*   2969212470
-*   3017046163
+*   3018606449
 *   false
 *   false
 *   false